Self-Supervised Monocular Depth Estimation with Self-Reference Distillation and Disparity Offset Refinement: Related Work

 The concept of knowledge distillation was first proposed by \cite{distill} and made popular by \cite{hinton2015distilling}.
 Knowledge distillation aims to transfer knowledge from a teacher model to obtain a powerful and lightweight student model.
 The idea has been exploited for many computer vision tasks \cite{li2017learning,chen2017learning,gupta2016cross}.

 Recently, some works have attempted to exploit distillation for unsupervised depth estimation.
 Ren et al. \cite{ren2022adaptive} proposed an adaptive co-teaching framework for unsupervised depth estimation that enjoys the strengths of knowledge distillation and ensemble learning for more accurate depth estimation.
 Matteo et al. \cite{poggi2020uncertainty} proposed a new and peculiar self-teaching paradigm to model uncertainty and then used the uncertainty to assist knowledge distillation.
 Lyu et al. \cite{hr_depth} adopted a large model to improve the accuracy of a lightweight model through two-stage training.
+These methods usually need to build a complex teacher model.
+The training of the teacher model and distillation processes are completely separated, thus resulting in relatively large time and computational costs.

 Inspired by BAN \cite{furlanello2018born} training a student model similarly parameterized as the teacher model and making the trained student be a teacher model in a new round, we propose our self-reference learning mode in monocular depth estimation.
 The self-training scheme \cite{xie2020self} generates distillation labels for unlabeled data and trains the student model with these labels.
+Different from the two-stage distillation method used in previous work \cite{ren2022adaptive,poggi2020uncertainty,hr_depth}, our self-reference distillation achieves efficient single-stage online distillation.